 Please note that if you have materials and a setup you are comfortable with, you are welcome to use that.
+It is important that you be reasonably familiar with your gear, and that you are able to carry it for up to a half mile or so.
 For those that need a simple field kit, study the list below, and pick up the items you need.
 Keep it portable.
 You'll have more choices outdoors if you're able (and willing) to hike a short distance to find the best view.
 Having the right equipment will make a difference.

-- Paper: Canson Paper cut into quarters of the original sheet size, so roughly 9 x 12" Some useful colors for atmosphere and water are 'twilight' and 'tobacco'.
-A simple warm grey will also work.
-I have mainly used the color 'twilight' for my work, but do vary my choice according to location and lighting conditions.
+- Paper: Canson Paper cut into quarters of the original sheet size, so roughly 9 x 12" Some useful colors for atmosphere and water are Dawn Pink, Flannel, Tobacco, and Pearl Grey.
+I have mainly used the color 'twilight' for my work, but it is no longer in production.
+That color is still available as part of the "touch" line of sanded papers that Canson produces.
+I do vary my choice according to location and lighting conditions.

 - 11 x 14 pad of tracing paper: This is a simple way to store your finished pastels, as well as your blank sheets of paper.